 Business Curfews Related to Crimes

-States and local municipalities have also enacted business curfew laws in densely-populated or high-crime areas.
-The rules require businesses to close during late-night hours, i.e., from 11:00 p.m. to 5:00 a.m.
+States have also enacted business curfew laws in densely populated or high-crime areas.
+The rules require businesses to close during late-night hours, e.g., from 11 p.m. to 5 a.m.
+Typically, business curfews do not apply to pharmacies.
+But they may apply to restaurants, liquor stores, and other establishments where people gather.

 It is common for a city's business curfew law to remain "on the books" but be enforced only periodically.
 Usually, this happens as a law enforcement response to local crises or increased incidences of crime or violence.

-Juvenile curfew laws are typically enacted at the state and local level.
+Juvenile curfew laws are typically enacted at the state and local levels.
 These curfews stop people of a certain age (usually under 18) from being in public or at a business during certain hours.
-Typically the curfew hours are 11:00 p.m. to 6:00 a.m.
+A typical range for curfew hours is 11 p.m. to 6 a.m.
+The main goal of these laws is to keep social order and prevent juvenile crimes.

 Controversy for Juvenile Curfew Laws